MicrosoftDocs/sql-docs/docs/troubleshooters/replication/troubleshoot-tran-repl-errors.md

 Troubleshooting replication errors can be frustrating without a basic understanding of how transactional replication works.
 The first step to creating a publication is having the **Snapshot Agent** create the snapshot and save it to the snapshot folder.
 Next, the **Distribution Agent** will take the snapshot, and apply it to the subscriber.

 This creates the publication, and puts it into the *synchronizing* state.
 Synchronization works in three phases:
-- Transactions occur on objects that are replicated, and are marked 'for replication' in the transac20180509_repltscleanuption log.
+- Transactions occur on objects that are replicated, and are marked 'for replication' in the transaction log.
 - The **Log Reader Agent** scans through the transaction log looking for transactions that are marked 'for replication'.
 These transactions are then saved to the distribution database.
 - The **Distribution Agent** scans through the distribution database using the reader thread and then, using the writer thread, connects to the subscriber to apply those changes to the subscriber.